Construction Guidelines

 • All materials used in the construction of multi-level and/or covered exhibits and all decorative materials within the exhibit must be non-combustible or limited combustible (flame-retardant) materials.

-Covered exhibit: any booth with a portion of exhibit space that is covered by a material that prevents the building’s fire sprinkler system from discharging water unobstructed to the floor.
-Covered exhibits must have a battery operated smoke detector installed in the covered area and at least one 2-A, 10-BC portable, dry chemical fire extinguisher.
+A covered exhibit is any booth with a portion of exhibit space that is covered by a material that prevents the building’s fire sprinkler system from discharging water unobstructed to the floor.
+Covered exhibits must have a battery-operated smoke detector installed in the covered area and at least one 2-A, 10-BC portable, dry chemical fire extinguisher.
 Smoke detector must sound an audible alarm and fire extinguishers must be mounted in a visible location and accessible at all times.

-In addition to Show Management approval, exhibits with 300 or more square feet of covered area must also be approved by the Orange County Convention Center (OCCC) and the Orange County Fire Rescue Service Department.
-Plans can be submitted online using the Booth Layout Approval link below and will be passed on to the OCCC and fire safety for review and approval.
+In addition to Show Management approval, exhibits with 300 or more square feet of covered area must also be approved by the Las Vegas Convention Center (LVCC) Safety and Fire Prevention Office.
+Plans can be submitted online using the Booth Layout Approval link below and will be passed on to the LVCC for review and approval.
 Be sure that plans show dimensions and a graphic rendering of the exhibit, and comply with the following guidelines:

 • Include the show name & dates